-- PATHWAY 1: Young people may transfer directly to CTS from one of the two JR secure facilities, Green Hill School, or Echo Glen. - PATHWAY 2: Young people may transfer to CTS from one of JR's community facilities.
+- PATHWAY 1: Young people may transfer to CTS from one of JR's community facilities. - PATHWAY 2: Young people may transfer directly to CTS from one of the IR secure facilities.

 The CTS program is designed to increase options for young people to transition through JR and back to the community in a supported way.
-Additionally, the intent includes expanding step-down opportunities.
 Ideally, you can begin your journey through JR at one of the secure facilities and then transfer from there to a community facility (often referred to as a 'group home') or to your home on CTS and electronic monitoring.
 Either path will provide an opportunity for you to build skills by attending treatment, programming, work, or other programs as part of graduated access to the community to support your transition from secure confinement.